ceciliacloud/PartA-CI-CD-Pipelines-in-Jenkins/README.md

 ```

 Great job!
 Two server blocks are now enabled and configured to respond to requests based on their `listen` and `server_name` directives:
 - `your_domain`: Will respond to requests for `your_domain` and `www.your_domain`.
 - `default`: Will respond to any requests on port 80 that do not match the other two blocks.

-To avoid a possible hash bucket memory problem that can arise from adding additional server names, we must make a minor adjustment. first, open the file:
+To avoid a possible hash bucket memory problem that can arise from adding additional server names, we must make a minor adjustment.

+First, open the file:

 ```
 $ sudo nano /etc/nginx/nginx.conf